hipiphock/Computer-Network/README.md

 # Computer-Network
-ENE 4019 in Hanyang University
+This is the assignment of Computer Network class, ENE 4019 in Hanyang University.

-This is the FTP Protocol server & client program.

-# Feature

-* upload / download feature

-* listing current files

-* changing directory

-# Limitation
+Assignment 1 deals with FTP protocol, with blocking IO.

+Assignment 2 deals with FTP protocol, with multi-threads, and blocking IO.